 The 3.53 cent sales and use taxes charged and collected by the City shall be split in the following manner: Street System Maintenance and Improvement Fund (0.75 cents); Open Space Sales Tax Fund (0.20 cents); Public Safety Sales Tax Fund (0.58 cent); and 2.0 cents to be allocated between the General Fund and the Public Improvement Fund.
-The City Council will analyze the split between the General Fund and the Public Improvement Fund and set it in response to the operating and capital needs of the City.
+The City Council will analyze the split between the General Fund and the Public Improvement Fund annually and set it in response to the operating and capital needs of the City.

-Sales and Use Tax Allocation between the General Fund and the Public Improvement Fund Allocation of the 2% Non-earmarked Sales and Use Tax
+Allocation of the 2% Non-earmarked Sales and Use Tax